Cats-n-coffee/jsLoxLang/README.md

 # JsLoxLang

 This is my version of the Lox language from Crafting Interpreters in Javascript.
+I wrote most of my notes in this ReadMe, so this ReadMe shows what I understand from writing this interpreter, some definitions, some important notes from the author of Crafting Inpreters about the way certains parts are implemented, as well as useful notes on how I implemented it in Js.

 ## Scanner / Lexer

 Takes the code and splits it into tokens, that will then be given to the parser.
 It reads strings raw source code and does its job of creating tokens.
-Like a finite automata(?) or DFA(?), it uses regular grammar.
+Like a finite automata or DFA, it uses regular grammar.
 Recognizes the lexemes and matches them with tokens.
+So, like a DFA, it will either accept the lexeme (recognize it and create a token), or it will reject it.

 The user input is always added to the inputString, but only valid characters that deserve the lexer's attention will be considered as tokens and created as such.